NEW ScrapingAnt MCP for Claude Code, Cursor & Windsurf — try it free →

 What do I get back from a JavaScript rendering request?

-How long can a rendered request run?
+How long can a JavaScript-rendered request run?

-Can I turn browser rendering off?
+Can I turn JavaScript rendering off?

 How many API credits does JavaScript rendering cost?